biom8er/phymes/CONTRIBUTING.md

 # run tests for the phymes-agents crate with GPU acceleration with Candle assets from HuggingFace
 cargo test --package phymes-agents --features wsl,gpu,candle,hf_hub --release
 # or run tests for the phymes-agents crate on the CPU with OpenAI API token services
-cargo test --package phymes-agents --features wsl,openai_api --release
+cargo test --package phymes-agents --no-default-features --features wsl,openai_api --release

 # run tests for the phymes-server crate
 cargo test --package phymes-server --features wsl --release